Danielresek/Revz-BIS-List---World-of-Warcraft-Item-Tracker/README.md

 ## Future Development

-- **Improve and Secure User Registration and Login**: Implement enhanced security features and better user experience for authentication.
+- **Improve and Secure User Registration and Login:** Implement enhanced security features and better user experience for authentication.
-- **Expansion-Specific Features:**: Allow users to choose which expansion/version of the game they are playing, so items, bosses, and locations can be adapted accordingly.
+- **Expansion-Specific Features:** Allow users to choose which expansion/version of the game they are playing, so items, bosses, and locations can be adapted accordingly.
-- **Share BIS List and Progress:**: Let users share their BIS lists and progress with others.
+- **Share BIS List and Progress:** Let users share their BIS lists and progress with others.
-- **Expand Services:**: Extend the application to include integrations such as Warcraftlogs, boss guides, and boss loot tables.
+- **Expand Services:** Extend the application to include integrations such as Warcraftlogs, boss guides, and boss loot tables.

 ## Contributions